 The Project may assist with meeting Renewable Portfolio Standards (RPS) in PJM states.
-PJM has recently estimated that PJM states would need approximately 22,000 MW of wind generation and 7,000 MW of solar generation to meet existing RPS needs by 2020, which is around three times as high as the current levels of renewable generation in PJM.2 As a result, considering Ontario's generation supply mix, exports of energy, capacity, and/or Renewable Energy Credits ("RECs") into PJM potentially could be used to meet applicable RPS in PJM states.
+PJM has recently estimated that PJM states would need approximately 22,000 MW of wind generation and 7,000 MW of solar generation to meet existing RPS needs by 2020, which is around three times as high as the current levels of renewable generation in PJM.
+As a result, considering Ontario's generation supply mix, the Project provides the potential for exports of energy, capacity, and/or Renewable Energy Credits (RECs) that could be used to meet applicable RPS in